kanors-emr/Veda-documentation/docs/source/pages/Navigator.rst

 Two new components are presented:

 * Parametric scenarios – “programmed” multi-value suite of scenarios
-* No Seed Values – the files that are not dependant on any other template
+* No Seed Values – the files that do not provide seed values to any other scenario.
+These are processed in parallel.

 Functionality
-###############
+#############

 * Navigator enables easy access to any of the Excel templates constituting the currently open model
 * Double-clicking directly on any file name (or click the Excel icon next to it, in the case of the BY_Trans and SysSettings files) will open that file in Excel
 * Clicking on the folder button above each section of the Navigator will open the associated folder in Windows Explorer
-* Provides feedback as to the status of the various files and the integrated database managed by VEDA-FE according to colour legend at the bottom of form
+* Provides feedback as to the status of the various files and the integrated database managed by Veda according to colour legend at the bottom of form
-    * Not imported – not yet brought into VEDA-FE
+    * Not imported – not yet read into the database
     * Imported – selected for importing with next SYNC
-    * Consistent – template and database aligned
+    * Consistent – templates that are in sync with the database
-    * InConsistent – template date stamp more recent that last import
+    * InConsistent – file has been modified after the last SYNC operation
     * ToRemove – missing template imported previously now flagged for removal from the database
-    * FileMissing – previously imported template no longer found
+    * FileMissing – previously imported template that no longer exists in the template folder
     * FileOpen – a template currently open, so can not be processed/imported
-    * Error – if a file error happens
+    * Error – if a file has thrown an error

 .. image:: images/nav_files_status_legend.png
    :width: 600